Stop Manually Scrolling Job Boards. Use RSS Feeds Instead.

 Why Job Boards Waste Your Time

 Here's the typical job search routine: open LinkedIn, type in a search, scroll through the same 40 listings you saw yesterday, close the tab, repeat tomorrow.
-That loop eats 30-60 minutes a day and produces almost nothing new.
+That loop eats 30–60 minutes a day and produces almost nothing new.
+It feels like effort.
+It mostly isn't.

 The problem isn't the platforms.
 It's the manual checking.
-Most job boards generate RSS feeds automatically — they just don't advertise it.
+Most job boards generate RSS feeds automatically, they just don't advertise it.
 You can pull those feeds into a reader and get notified the moment a new listing appears, without opening a single browser tab.

 New listings come to you now.
+That's the whole shift.

 Getting the RSS Feed from Indeed